rombrom/rombrom.com/src/posts/testing-dapps-with-playwright-anvil-wagmi.md

 3. [Wagmi](https://wagmi.sh/) & [Viem](https://viem.sh/) to connect wallets and interface with the blockchain.
 4. Leverage [Wagmi's mock connector](https://wagmi.sh/react/api/connectors/mock) to set up a testing wallet.

 The previous article provided a get-running-quick tutorial.
 This one will be more in-depth.
+The goal is setting up a web3-ready Remix boilerplate with a big focus on E2E testing.

-### Setting up Playwright
+### Scaffolding

 Lets get this show on the road.
 The following will create a Remix starter repository: